ComputeCanada/molmodsim-vmd-visualization/_episodes/06-tcl_scripting.md

 resname CYS and name CA
 ~~~
 {: .output}
 What happened to `atomselect0`?

 As you may have thought, `atomselect0` as well as any other previously created selections still exist:
+{: .instructor_notes}

 ~~~
 atomselect list
 ~~~